Land to Market Australia

 and the wellbeing of farmers themselves.

-We have created such a program in Land to Market Australia, which will be
+We have created such a program in Land to Market Australia, which was

 launched in early 2018.
 It is designed to: